 - 4 oz distilled water

-- 6 drops of lavender oil
+- 6 drops of lavender essential oil

-- 4 drops chamomile oil
+- 4 drops of chamomile essential oil

-- 4 drops sweet marjoram oil
+- 4 drops of sweet marjoram essential oil

 Tools